2023 Best Value Natural Resources & Conservation Master's Degree Schools in the Rocky Mountains Region

 Read full report on Natural Resources & Conservation at University of Wyoming

 You’ll join some of the best and brightest minds around you if you attend Utah State University.
 The school came in at #2 on this year’s Best Value Natural Resources & Conservation Master’s Degree Schools in the Rocky Mountains Region list.
-USU is a very large public school located in the city of Logan.
+USU is a very large public school located in the small city of Logan.

 Out-of-state tuition fees for graduate students at USU are $23,225 per year.